 Sweary and unashamedly offensive with a filthy sense of humour, man-hungry Michelle loves a good time.
 Her big mouth often lands her and the others in trouble.

 Clare is clever, ambitious and, when faced with an authority figure, an enthusiastic grass.
 Nothing is more important to her than academic achievement, and she would probably sell her granny for a better grade.
 Her friends are a constant source of frustration.
+During the first series she came out as homosexual.

 With an unflinchingly positive and optimistic view of life, she's very comfortable in her own skin and confident with her (often quite insane) opinions.